skilldeliver/Stani-Bogat/README.md

 ## Development

-### Dependencies
+### 1. Dependencies
-Some of the technologies used for building the bot are Python 3.7, Discord API wrapper, Dropbox API and other Python modules.
+The whole code in the project is written in **Python**.
+For connecting with the Discord API is used [discord.py](https://github.com/Rapptz/discord.py "Popular Discord API wrapper written in Python")
+**Dropbox API** is used for storing and accessing the whole data in one place in the Dropbox cloud.

-### Running enviorment
+### 2. Running enviorment
 Firstly the bot was hosted on [Heroku](https://www.heroku.com).
 Now the bot is hosted on [Google Cloud](https://cloud.google.com) with the Compute Engine and basic VM instance, runned with nohup.

-### Community
+### 3. Community
 This project was popularized and polished with the invaluable support of the [IT Bulgaria Discord server](http://discord.gg/dRrdYQf)
 There are more than